English Language Stuff

 • Add 's to proper nouns even if they already end in an s.
 This is always acceptable, but some styles allow some variation on this: Dickens's book

 • The possessive of a proper plural noun is regular: the Smiths' house.
 A variation of this is often seen on signs and mailboxes: The Smiths'.
-But I'm not sure to what the possession refers.
-Is it their mailbox, address, house?
-Maybe not using the apostrophe is actually acceptable or even the "official" way of doing this, but everyone uses an apostrophe anyway.
 This is completely confused with making a simple plural (non-possessive) form of a family name: The Frankses have..., not The Franks' have....
-But note here that there is a difference between how proper noun plurals are formed compared to normal plurals: Murphy/Murphys
+Also note here that there is a difference between how proper noun plurals are formed compared to normal plurals: Murphy>Murphys, not Murphies.

 • The possessive plural of proper names is formed by just adding a ' regardless of whether it ends in an s or not.
 Form the plural first(!): The Smiths', The Dickenses'

-• Note that to form a plural (not possessive) of abbreviations or numbers, you don't use an apostrophe usually: IRAs, PhDs, 1960s.
+• (The Chicago Manual of Style and the MLA Handbook don't agree on certain aspects of this...)
+Note that to form a plural (not a possessive) of abbreviations or numbers, you don't use an apostrophe: IRAs, PhDs, 1960s.
 (But note plural possessive the 1960s' greatest hits.)
 The idea here is that capital letters and numbers are distinct enough that an apostrophe just isn't needed.
-But the plural of letters do take 's: Mind your p's and q's, two B's on a report card .
-I guess ps and qs just isn't distinct enough.
-The Chicago Manual of Style and the MLA Handbook do not agree here.
+But the plural of letters do take 's: Mind your p's and q's, two B's on a report card.

 My Handy Table with Examples